Yayaka/Amorphos/specification/host.md

 - MUST **host-version** semver
   The version of the specification of the host

-- MUST **connection-protocols** object
+- MUST **connection-protocols** array
+  An array of objects which have following properties Same connection protocols with different versions are allowed.

+  - MUST **name** string
-  An object which has following properties and uses the name of the connection protocol as a key
+    The name of the connection protocol

   - MUST **version** semver
     The version of the connection protocol